 Western Australian Family and Domestic Violence Common Risk Assessment and Risk Management Framework

-The second edition of the Common Risk Assessment and Risk Management Framework (CRARMF) has been developed for use by all government agencies and community sector services to promote a consistent collaborative and seamless approach to identifying and responding to family and domestic violence.
+The Common Risk Assessment and Risk Management Framework (CRARMF) was developed for use by all government agencies and community sector services to promote a consistent collaborative and seamless approach to identifying and responding to family and domestic violence.

 Last updated: